sf-wdi-19-20/WDI21staging/bootstrap/readme.md

-#Bower & Bootstrap
+#Front-End Productivity w/ Bootstrap & Bower

 ###Learning Objectives

 * Use Bower to require Bootstrap in your project
 * Understand and impliment a grid system
-* Design html pages based on several mockups
+* Design html pages with the aid of mockups & bootstrap

 ##What is Bootstrap?